-Every last scrap of plant material needs to be taken off the lawn area.
+First of all, every last scrap of plant material and debris needs to be taken off the lawn area.
 Grass, plants, leaves, roots, twigs – everything.
 You can do this with a garden spade or, if you have a large area, hire a mechanical turf cutter to save yourself time.

 At this stage, you can add soil improvers if you feel you need to.
-If your garden soil is naturally sandy and doesn’t retain water for long, dig in some organic matter such as compost or very well-rotted manure.
+If your garden soil is naturally sandy and doesn’t retain water for long, dig in some organic matter like compost or well-rotted manure.

 If you have clay soil which is heavy, sticky and gets boggy in winter, incorporate some gravel to help with drainage and some organic matter to encourage worms to come along and aerate it for you.

-Now it’s time to rake the soil to break down any big lumps and to get a nice even surface.
+Making your lawn level is a crucial step to laying turf evenly.
+First, start with raking the soil to break down any big lumps and to get a nice even surface.
 You’re aiming to get a texture that looks a bit like the topping on an apple crumble.

 It’s important to get rid of humps and hollows because you’ll find that they catch on the mower blades and you’ll be scalping the high areas of the lawn every time you cut it.

-There’s a funny little dance called the gardeners shuffle – that’s what you need to do next.
-It can get a bit tedious on your own – so invite friends and family to join you in this one – trust me, it’s much more fun if you do.
+When you’re preparing your garden for turfing there’s a funny dance called the gardener’s shuffle.
+That’s what you need to do next.
+It can get a bit tedious on your own – so invite friends and family to join you in this one.

 This garden has been prepared for turfing.
 Note the texture of the soil, the lack of humps and hollows and the level.
 The soil is approx 20mm below the level of the paving – that way the finished lawn will be the same height as the patio.